IBM/storage-fusion/AI/quickstarts/fusion-developerhub/QUICKSTART.md

 ## Installation

-Deploy IBM Fusion Developer Hub using either Helm for direct installation or GitOps with ArgoCD for automated, Git-driven deployments.
-Choose the method that best fits your workflow and infrastructure management approach.

 **In this section:**
 - [Prerequisites](#prerequisites)
 - [2.1 Deploy using Helm](#21-deploy-using-helm)
 - [2.2 Deploy using GitOps](#22-deploy-using-gitops)

+Deploy IBM Fusion Developer Hub using either Helm for direct installation or GitOps with ArgoCD for automated, Git-driven deployments.
+Choose the method that best fits your workflow and infrastructure management approach.

+For a direct Helm deployment, including prerequisites, operator installation, and configuration, see [2.1 Deploy using Helm](#21-deploy-using-helm) below or follow the detailed [Fusion Developer Hub Helm Quickstart Guide](https://community.ibm.com/community/user/blogs/anushka-jaiswal/2026/05/29/quickstart-developer-hub-on-ibm-fusion-with-redhat) on IBM Community.

+For production deployments, GitOps is the recommended approach because it provides a declarative and auditable deployment model, where configuration changes are tracked in Git and applied through OpenShift GitOps (ArgoCD).

+Before proceeding with the GitOps-based installation, OpenShift GitOps (ArgoCD) must be available on the cluster.
+Organizations have two options:

+Fusion GitOps Quick Start (Recommended): Recommended for teams looking to establish a GitOps foundation in an IBM Fusion environment.
+This approach provides a guided path for installing and configuring OpenShift GitOps and aligns with the examples used throughout this article.

+Existing OpenShift GitOps (ArgoCD) Installation: Teams that already operate and manage their own ArgoCD environment can use the same deployment workflow described in this guide.
+Depending on your environment, you may need to adjust namespace references, permissions, and synchronization policies to align with existing standards and practices.

 ### Prerequisites